Nihilantropy/Inception/README.md

 ## Moving Forward
 These skills form the foundation for tackling complex infrastructure challenges in real-world environments.
 Each component was crafted to reflect professional standards while maintaining clarity and efficiency.

-If you found this guide helpful in your containerization journey, consider leaving a star :start: on the repository.
+If you found this guide helpful in your containerization journey, consider leaving a star :star: on the repository.
 Your support helps the community and might save another developer from talking to their rubber duck for too long! 🦆

 ---